python-lml/lml/README.rst

 .. image:: https://readthedocs.org/projects/lml/badge/?version=latest
    :target: http://lml.readthedocs.org/en/latest/

-**lml** automatically but lazily loads plugins for your application from current python environment.
-It aims to flatten the complexity and to shrink the size of your bulky python library by distributing the similar functionalities across its plugins.
-However, you as the developer need to do the code refactoring by yourslef and lml would lend you a hand.
+**lml** seamlessly finds the lml based plugins from your current python environment but loads your plugins on demand.
+It is designed to support plugins that have external dependencies, especally when they are bulky.

 **lml** enabled applications helps your developer in two ways:

 #.
-There could be hundreds of plugins on pypi.
-Your developer could cherry-pick the
+Your developer could cherry-pick the plugins from pypi.
-plugins they would use
 #.
-There could be many plugins installed in your developer's python environemnt.
 Only the plugins used at runtime enter into computer memory.

+When you would use lml to refactor your exixsting code, it aims to flatten the complexity and to shrink the size of your bulky python library by distributing the similar functionalities across its plugins.
+However, you as the developer need to do the code refactoring by yourslef and lml would lend you a hand.

 Installation
 ================================================================================